akeneo/pim-helpcenter/content/md/first-steps/discover-the-dashboard.md

 ---

 # Overview
-The dashboard is the default opening page, once you've logged in.
+The dashboard is the default opening page once you've logged in.

 ![Overview](../img/Dashboard.png)